 What does Zarah mean?

-Zarah \z(a)-rah\ as a girls' name.
-Zarah's roots are Hebrew and Arabic, and the name Zarah means "princess; radiance".
-Zarah is a derivative of Sarah (Hebrew).
+Zarah [zarah] as a girls' name has its roots in Hebrew and Arabic, and the name Zarah means "princess; radiance".
+Zarah is a version of Sarah (Hebrew).
 Biblical: originally called Sarai.
 Zarah is also a variant of Zara (Arabic): see also Zahara.

 Zarah is an uncommonly occurring given name for women.
 Zarah is an equally unusual last name for both adults and children.
 (2000 U.S. Census)

 Displayed below is the baby name history of Zarah for girls.
 Zarah was first listed in 2015 and reached its top position of #1779 in the U.S. then.
 (Top Baby Names, 2015)

 Which version is better?with its source forms and related girl names.
 Displayed below is an analysis of the history of the girl name Zarah and associated names.
 Saira, Sara (#162 a year ago), Sarah (#58), Sarai (#440), Sari, Sarrah, Sera, Shara, Zahra (#690), Zaira (#1570), Zara (#402), Zaria (#872) and Zariah (#506) are the popular varying forms of Zarah (#1779 a year ago).
 Usage of these relations of Zarah was well-received during the years 1980-1989 (average #1585) and has become much less since (#1177, ▼78%), with forms like Sarah becoming less fashionable.
 Sarai, Zahra, Zara and Zariah are four of the more fashionable baby names in this list.